 Testimony: Boeing Should Guarantee Good Jobs and Investment in Washington State in Exchange For Massive Tax Breaks

 On Friday, September 19, 2014 the Budget & Policy Center's Senior Fiscal Analyst, Andy Nicholas, along with Thomas Cafcas, a Researcher with Good Jobs First, testified before the Citizen Commission For Performance Measurement of Tax Preferences about tax breaks for the aerospace industry in Washington state.
-Below is the video of the event and the written testimony Andy submitted to the Commission.
+Below is the written testimony Andy submitted to the Commission.

 Good afternoon Mr. Chair and members of the Commission.
 Thank you for giving me the opportunity to testify this afternoon.